rondevera/twig/README.md

     2013-01-22 17:12:23 (4d ago)  -      -         master

 Run `twig gh-update` periodically to keep up with GitHub issues locally.

+For GitHub Enterprise or other installations, you can change the default `https://api.github.com` endpoint prefix by setting `github-api-uri-prefix` in `~/.twigrc`.

 Writing a subcommand